jeffreysilver/slowcovid-lambdas/docs/dialog.md

 These events are the source of truth for the system, both within the Dialog Context and for other contexts.
 They are consumed in three places:

-* Within the dialog core, the events are used to derive a dialog state object.
+* Within the dialog core, the events are used to derive a dialog state object that we persist in DynamoDB.
 * Within the SMS context, we use dialog events (consumed via a DynamoDB stream) to send messages.
 * Within the Drill Progress context, we use dialog events (consumed via a DynamoDB stream) to update a user’s progress across drills.